 \section{Neural predictions}

-Regions as widely separated as the cerebellum \cite{WagnLuo20,DeZeEtal21}, striatum \cite<e.g.,>{MeerEtal11}, PFC \cite<e.g.,>{RainEtal99,NingEtal22}, OFC \cite<e.g.,>{NambEtal19,SchoEtal98,YounShap11}, hippocampus \cite{FerbShap03,DuveEtal22} and thalamus \cite{KomuEtal01} contain active representations that code for the future.
-One can find evidence of predictive signals extending over long periods of time that modulate firing in primary visual cortex \cite{GavoBear14,KimEtal19,HomaEtal22,YuEtal22}.
+Regions as widely separated as the cerebellum \citep{WagnLuo20,DeZeEtal21}, striatum \cite[e.g.,][]{MeerEtal11}, PFC \cite[e.g.,][]{RainEtal99,NingEtal22}, OFC \cite[e.g.,][]{NambEtal19,SchoEtal98,YounShap11}, hippocampus \citep{FerbShap03,DuveEtal23} and thalamus \citep{KomuEtal01} contain active representations that code for the future.
+One can find evidence of predictive signals extending over long periods of time that modulate firing in primary visual cortex \citep{GavoBear14,KimEtal19,HomaEtal22,YuEtal22}.
 Prediction apparently involves a substantial proportion of the brain.
-Coordinating activity and plasticity over such a wide region would require careful synchronization \cite{HassEtal02,HamiEtal21}.
-The timescale of this synchronization, presumably on the order of 100~ms, fixes $\delta t$, places a bound on the fastest timescales $1/s$ that can be observed, and operationalizes the duration of the ``present.''
+Coordinating activity and plasticity over such a wide region would require careful synchronization \citep{HassEtal02,HamiEtal21}.
+The timescale of this synchronization, presumably on the order of 100~ms, fixes $\Delta t$, places a bound on the fastest timescales $1/s$ that can be observed, and operationalizes the duration of the ``present.''

 Given the widespread nature of predictive signal, we will not attempt to map specific equations onto specific brain circuits.
 Rather we will illustrate the observable properties implied by these equations with an eye towards facilitating future empirical work.
 The predictions fall into two categories.
-One set of predictions describes properties of ongoing firing of neurons participating in Laplace and inverse spaces.
+One set of predictions describes properties of ongoing firing of neurons participating in Laplace Neural Manifolds for past and future time.
 Another set of predictions are a direct consequence of the properties of learned weights.
-We also briefly discuss the model in this paper in the context of recent empirical work on the computational basis of the dopamine signal \cite{JeonEtal22}.
+We also briefly discuss the model in this paper in the context of recent empirical work on the computational basis of the dopamine signal \citep{JeonEtal22}.